How a Vegetarian Diet Provides Enough Protein

 • Examples: Tofu, tempeh, soy milk

-• Why it works: Soybeans uniquely contain all nine essential amino acids and can be incorporated into many meals.
+• Why it works: Soybeans uniquely contain all nine essential amino acids and can be easily incorporated into many meals.

 easy vegetarian dinner

-In Ayurveda, it’s not just what you eat — it’s what you digest.
 Even the most protein-rich meal can leave you tired, bloated, or foggy if it overwhelms your digestive fire (agni).
-Many plant proteins, especially beans, lentils, and tofu, have light and dry qualities that can aggravate vata dosha and lead to gas, sluggish digestion, or joint discomfort.
+Many plant proteins, especially beans, lentils, and tofu, have light and dry qualities that can aggravate vata dosha and lead to gas, sluggish digestion, insomnia or joint discomfort.

 To support optimal digestion and absorption:

-• Avoid cold or raw versions of legumes — warm and spiced is best for digestive ease.
+• Avoid cold or raw versions of legumes — warm and well spiced is best for digestive ease.

 You don’t need to meticulously track amino acids in every meal.
 Simply focus on variety, balance, and mindful preparation: